abhijit-c/LatinTranslations/Georgics/src/book4.md

   subjunctive, meaning to have.

-      But, whether the beehives were sown with hollow bark or were woven with a pliant twig by you, let them have a narrow entrace.
+      But, whether the beehives were sown with hollow bark or were woven with a clinging twig by you, let them have a narrow entrace.

 |                          *nam frigore mella* 35
 | *cogit hiems, eademque calor liquefacta remittit -*